 - This drug will not end a pregnancy.

-- This drug is not for regular use to prevent pregnancy.
+- This drug is not for frequent or regular use to prevent pregnancy.
+If you need to use emergency birth control often, talk with your doctor.

 - Have your child use birth control to prevent pregnancy.